COSC3020/brute-force-sorting-kkrweb/README.md

 Start Date: 4 Feb 2025
+Last Edited: 24 March 2025
-Feedback Request 1: 19 March 2025
+Feedback Request 1: X

 Name: Kane Kriz

+//

 Plagiarism Acknowledgement: I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 Citations:
+“Lexicographic Order.”
+Wolfram.com, Wolfram Research, Inc., 2025, mathworld.wolfram.com/LexicographicOrder.html.
+Accessed 24 Mar.
+2025.

 GeeksforGeeks.
 “Next Permutation.”
 GeeksforGeeks, 9 Sept.
 2022, www.geeksforgeeks.org/next-permutation/, https://doi.org/1082330/Nextpermutation-660.
 Accessed 19 Mar.
 2025.